Visit to KOHO Nishiki Textile Studio

 The weaving itself is the last of many manufacturing processes of traditional woven fabrics, and Nishiki textile production counts around 70 of them!
-Each task is achieved by the division of labour, so from the very start to finish, textile passes through hands of more than 70 different craftsmen.
+Each task is achieved by the division of labour, so from the very start to finish, the textile passes through the hands of more than 70 different craftsmen.
 Tatsumura-san compares the role of his company to the one of an orchestra conductor who looks over the entire process from pattern design to weaving and manages the collaboration of all the artisans involved.

 Besides his role as the head of a textile company, Tatsumura-san also manages the Japan Traditional Textile foundation, where he studies the fragments of ancient textiles and recreates them in all their glory.
-He is very concerned by the critical situation of Kyoto weaving industry and aims to preserve old tools and techniques for future generations, as well as to create more jobs for artisans who have less working opportunities nowadays.
+He is very concerned by the critical situation of Kyoto weaving industry and aims to preserve old tools and techniques for future generations, as well as to create more jobs for artisans who have fewer working opportunities nowadays.

-In our next post, we will interview Amane Tatsumura, and after that, we’ll head to the workshop for a loom weaving session, so stay tuned!
+In our next post, we will interview Amane Tatsumura, and after that, we’ll head to the workshop for a loom-weaving session, so stay tuned!